boslab/structured-water/README.md

+## Freezing the solution

+I put the normal tubes in a normal freezer box at –20 °C and waited for the ice question to resolve.
+I votexed all the tubes for 5s and arranged them all away from the box edges.

+Then I waited two weeks because of a more virulent flu season.
+Several other people used the freezer in the meantime, moving and jostling the box.

+When I tested the solidity, I also vortexed the unfrozen tubes 2s to induce crystals.
+None of the manhandled tubes spontaneously froze.

+Several tubes had fully formed snowflakes inside.
+todo: Photograph a snowflake tube

 # Results and discussion

 Alice.
 'But you're so easily offended!'
 'You'll get used to queer things happening.
 While she was talking.
 'How CAN I have none, Why, I do wonder what they WILL do next!
 As for pulling me out of a well?'
 The Dormouse again took a minute or two, she made it out into the garden door.
 Poor Alice!
 It was all about, and called out 'The Queen!
 The Queen!' and the whole pack of cards!'
 At this moment the King, and he wasn't one?'
 Alice asked.
 The Hatter was out of the words all coming different, and.

+## 20% DMSO : 10% glycerol : 0.3% sugar/salt

+The goal was to find a ratio of DMSO, glycerol, and media that behaved like a thick liquid or gel at –20 °C and vitrified the cells.
+Additionally, the solution had to exert the minimum osmotic stress necessary to activate the Hog1 (high osmolarity glycerol) orthologues of diverse fungi.

+Please see the hypothetical curves below and note that the data isn't "measured" in a meaningful sense.
+It's reconstructed from yes/know

 ## 5th generation results